 Coming home to a piping hot bowl of soup is my only wish during the winter.
 As much as I love my signature creamy mushroom soup recipe, I’m up for a change – and luckily, I came across ukha while I was scratching my head.

 Instead of pike, I use fresh salmon because it tastes better, in my opinion.
 For the vegetables, I stick to the traditional carrots, potatoes, and fresh herbs.
-The real star of the dish is no other than the broth, which is spiced with black peppercorns and bay leaves.
+The real star of this dish whose name starts with “U” is no other than the broth, which is spiced with black peppercorns and bay leaves.

 Contrary to ukha, okroshka is ideal for serving when the heat strikes.
 The summer soup is marvelous, quenching your thirst with every spoonful.
 There are two types of liquid for your consideration: kefir, the fermented milk drink, and kavass, the fermented bread drink.